 Self-isolation might be an introvert’s dream, but it’s an average cook’s nightmare.
 And whilst restaurants are temporarily closed we implore you to explore a diet outside of baked beans on toast.

 To help you do just that, we’ve scoured the web for a few must-try recipes from some of New Zealand’s favourite foodies.
-From Ima Cusine’s Hot Cross Buns to flavourful dinner dishes, give these a whirl and you might just emerge from self-isolation a culinary butterfly.
+From Ima Cusine’s Hot Cross Buns to flavourful dinner dishes, give these a whirl and you might just emerge from lockdown a culinary butterfly.

 Hot Cross Buns By Ima Cusine

 Relive your Iso Easter experience with the original Hot Cross Buns recipe by chef-owner, Yael Shochat.
 We’re not going to lie, it’s an involved process, but 100 per cent worth it because you’ll be blessed with fluffy, spicy, beautiful buns adorned with their signature custard cross.
 We’re drooling just thinking about it.

 Known for her appearance on Netflix’s Final Table and her incredible Wellington-based restaurant Hiakai, which celebrates all things Māori cuisine, indulge in a little soul-food with this hearty supper dish from Monique.
 We’re obsessed with regular gnocchi any day, so this amped-up version starring kūmara, parmesan and toasted breadcrumbs has us drooling all over.
 Get the low-down on how to make this delectable dish here.

 Grilled Peach, Bacon And Halloumi Salad By Nadia Lim